 Watch for the sweeping sun along the cliffs at 0:16.

 Have you created your own?
-Please share links below!
+Please share the links below!